About once a week, we get asked: “How long does it take for an affiliate site to succeed?”

 You're probably now wondering “how long does it take to rank for those ‘best X' type of keywords?”

-Based on what we've seen in the past with our sites, our customers, and our friends, the average hard working person can start gaining traction for competitive buyer keywords in 10 months.
+Based on what we've seen in the past with our sites, our customers, and our friends, the average hard working person can start gaining traction for competitive buyer keywords in 6 to 10 months.

 But the caveat is that some buyer keywords are easier than others.